Introduction: We Warned You

 Lucid Trading — A Safe Haven

 While many traders are scrambling after the FundingTicks collapse, Lucid Trading has been gaining attention for all the right reasons: consistent payouts, transparent rules, and responsive support.
-They've recently launched LucidBlack with significant discounts.
+They offer 3 programs: LucidPro, LucidFlex, and LucidDirect with competitive pricing.

-Current Offer: Up to 40% off with code DEALPROPFIRM
+Current Offer: 30% OFF with code DEALPROPFIRM

 Other Established Alternatives